jabadymandry/github-flow/05-Docker/02-Twitter-API/README.md

 The idea here it to migrate what is _configurable_ from the `Dockerfile` into the `docker-compose.yml`, and only keep what is static (such as packages, dependencies definition) in the `Dockerfile`.

-So now we have two services: `web` and `db`, that are respectively based on our custom image (created earlier through the `Dockerfile`), and the `postgres` image.
+We now have two services: `web` and `db`:

+👀 Closer look on `db`:

+* This service is based on a `postgres` image (accessible on the Docker Hub)
+* We name the container that will be run `db`, for simplicity
-👀 See the `volumes` keyword here ?
+* Notice the `volumes` keyword ?
 In a few words - just to introduce the concept:
   * In order to be able to save (persist) data and also to share data between containers, Docker came up with the concept of **volumes**
   * Quite simply, volumes are directories (or files) that  live "outside" the container, on the host machine (in our case, your laptop)
   * From the container, the volume acts like a folder which you can use to store and retrieve data.
 It is simply a _mount point_ to a directory on the host
   * In other words: here the `/var/lib/postgresql/data/` directory from the `db` container "points towards" the `postgres_data` volume on your host.
 All the database data will end up in this volume
   * **But why ?** 🤔 Well if you stop and remove your container, you do not want its persistent data to be lost as well.
 So it is kept safe on the docker host, and you can re-attach the volume to any new container you would like to run !
+* We specify an environment variables - that we know is mandatory for the `postgres` image !

+👀 Closer look on `web`:

+* This service is based on a custom image - instructed in our Dockerfile
+* We name the container that will be run `web`, for simplicity
+* It ["depends on"](https://docs.docker.com/compose/compose-file/#depends_on) the `db` service: services will be started in dependency order.
+We need our database to be up before running our app !
+* In order to make sure our dependency container is running, we need some kind of "control": that is the exact purpose of the `wait-for-it.sh` script !
+You can read more [here](https://docs.docker.com/compose/startup-order/) if you are interested.
+The web container runs this script, that will make it wait until the DB is up and accepting connections, before running the flask app (`command: ["./wait-for-it.sh", "db:5432", "--", "flask", "run"]`).

+#### 2.2.c Initial operations

 Let's perform a few initial steps to setup the containers and databases we will need: